 My current research projects cover the following areas:

 1) Spatial data mining and fuzzy modeling for natural resource mapping.

 I have been continuing my research efforts in spatial data mining for soil mapping, now focusing on using the mined knowledge to update existing inventory maps, uncertainties involved in natural resource classification using mined knowledge, and fuzziness vs. probability in the modeling of such uncertainties.

-A recent grant from the NIH will support my exploratory study on using tracking technologies to capture data on invididual space-time paths and using advanced visualization and knowledge discovery methods to generate a hypothesis of individual spatiotemporal behaviors that are more susceptible to flu infection during a widespread outbreak and provide recommendations for flu prevention at the micro scale.
+A recent grant from the NIH started my research on using modern mobile technologies to capture and model human space-time behavior and contact charateristics.
+Such study includes using tracking technologies to capture data on invididual space-time paths and using advanced visualization and knowledge discovery methods to generate a hypothesis of individual spatiotemporal behaviors that are more susceptible to flu infection during a widespread outbreak and provide recommendations for flu prevention at the micro scale.